alexwlchan/ideas-for-inclusive-events/src/_ideas/thoughtful-swag.md

 category: "A diversity of people"
 summary:
   >-
-    Conference swag and speaker gifts are nice gesture, and well-intentioned.
+    Conference swag and speaker gifts are a nice gesture, and well-intentioned.
 But be wary of common gifts that can be inadvertently insensitive.
 ---

-Here are a few common gifts that I see, which don't always have universal appeal:
+Here are a few gifts that can sometimes go awry:

 *   A bottle of wine?
 Not everybody drinks alcohol.